Alarm2024/GuardianAngelCarbon/README.md

 Equity Prioritized deployment in the Global South; identical economic returns per tonne regardless of geography

 Guardian Angel Carbon: Where innovation meets integrity.
 Building a transparent, decentralized future for a sustainable world.

+---
+*Built with purpose, driven by passion, and engineered for impact.
+Together, we verify a sustainable tomorrow.* 🌍